-An Environmental Scientist or Environmental Engineer is a professional who undertakes activities which aim to minimize environmental harm being caused by single or multiple mining operations.
+An Environmental Scientist or Environmental Engineer is a professional who undertakes activities which aim to minimize environmental harm being caused by single or multiple mining or mineral processing operations.

-This work can include preparation and implementation of environmental management plans; development, implementation and analysis of environmental monitoring programs; preparation and implementation of mine closure plans, rehabilitation and remediation programs; creation of long term surveillance and monitoring programs; and community consultation and liaison in relation to environmental matters.
-These professionals prepare regulatory documents from the industry as well as from a government perspective, undertaking review and approval processes for regulatory documents as well as developing related policy.
+This work can include preparation and implementation of environmental management plans; development, implementation and analysis of environmental monitoring programs; preparation and implementation of project closure and/or repurposing plans, rehabilitation and remediation programs; preparation of environmental impact assessments; and community consultation and liaison in relation to environmental matters.
+These professionals prepare regulatory documents from an industry as well as a government perspective, undertaking review and approval processes for regulatory documents as well as developing related policy.
 Research environmental scientists/engineers may be engaged in a range of disciplines which support the application of sustainable development principles for all phases of the mining life cycle.